Skip to main content

 Next Steps

-2. Discuss with mentors on Discord before finalizing
+2. Share a draft with mentors on Discord (#gsoc channel)

-Need help?
-Join our Discord community and ask questions in the #gsoc channel.
-Mentors are here to help you succeed!
+Questions?
+Join our Discord community and ask in the #gsoc channel.
+We’re here to help!